jatinchawda1503/fake-news-api/README.md

 # fake-news-api
-- git push heroku main
+- This is Fake News Api